xylink-com/xy-hooks/README.md

 Feel relax to pull request if you have more ideas: [Pull request](https://github.com/xylink-com/xy-hooks/pulls)

+## Quick start

+You can copy the example directory to start your development quickly.Remember to register your hook in `index.ts` under src directory.

 ## 🤡 Demo & Doc

 1. Write demo in the demo directory of your component.